Several of my German families lived in the Palatinate in Germany before, during, and after the Thirty Years’ War.

 Other families sought shelter in different locations.

-The Boerstlers were clearly in the region before the war and may have already had ties to Bad Durkheim where we find family records.
-The Kirsch progenitor married in Bad Durkheim, but we don’t know where the Kirsch family was from before the war.
+The Boerstlers were clearly in the region before the war and may have already had ties to Durkheim, now Bad Durkheim, where we find family records.
+The Kirsch progenitor married in Durkheim, but we don’t know where the Kirsch family was from before the war.

 Several family members who are later found together are also clustered east of the Rhine in the same and adjacent villages.